mrvlasyuk/onederx_winner_bot/README.md

 ## Before you start
-1. Trading in both sides your lose small amount of money on spread difference.
+1. Trading in both directions loses small amount of money on spread difference.
 Make sure you understand this point.
-2. There are limits on orders number sent within a day to participate in Active trader nomination (max 1000 orders a day).
+2. There are limits on the number of orders sent within a day to participate in Active trader nomination (no more than 1000 orders a day).
-3. Bot close your position to zero.
+3. Bot will close your position to zero.
 4. Use it to your own risk.

 ## How to use
 0. Install Python 3.6+
 1. Install `onederx` module

-`$ pip install -U onederx`
+`$ python3 -m pip install -U onederx`

 2. Clone this repository